Harry and Meghan in 'near catastrophic' car chase - spokesperson

 "While being a public figure comes with a level of interest from the public, it should never come at the cost of anyone's safety," the spokesperson said.

-"Dissemination of these images, given the ways in which they were obtained, encourages a highly intrusive practice that is dangerous to all in involved."
+"Dissemination of these images, given the ways in which they were obtained, encourages a highly intrusive practice that is dangerous to all involved."

 The New York Police Department (NYPD) did not immediately confirm knowledge of the incident.

-The incident is said to have happened after the couple's first public appearance together since the King's Coronation earlier this month.
+The awards ceremony - the Ms Foundation Women of Vision Awards - was the couple's first public appearance together since the King's Coronation earlier this month.

-Accompanied by Meghan's mother, Doria Ragland, they attended the Ms Foundation Women of Vision's 50th anniversary gala event.